greghendershott/racket-mode/README.md

 Quack, and rolled them into this mode.

-Also, I'd recently spent time adding Racket fontification to the Pygments project.
+Also, I'd recently spent time adding Racket fontification to the Pygments project, and wanted richer font-lock.

-I experienced issues with `enter!` not reloading modules in recent versions of Racket, and came up with a DrRacket-like alternative, `run!`.
+Also, I had experienced issues with `enter!` not always reloading modules in recent versions of Racket, and came up with a DrRacket-like alternative, `run!`.

 Finally, I remembered that when I was new to Racket and Emacs, I got confused by the _Scheme_ menu.
 It has options that work with various Schemes over the years, but which are N/A for Racket.
-I figured a fresh focus on Racket might be helpful.
+I would stare it and wonder, "Um, how do I just 'run my program'??".
+I figured a fresh focus on Racket might be helpful, especially for other folks transitioning from using DrRacket.

-Note: I think DrRacket is a _wonderful_ environment for developing Racket.
-I started using Emacs when projects needed me to edit various other file formats (like JavaScript, HTML, CSS, Markdown) in addition to Racket.

 ## Acknowledgments